-William Henry Hastie, attorney and diplomat, was born on November 17, 1904 in Knoxville, Tennessee.
+William Henry Hastie Jr., attorney and diplomat, was born on November 17, 1904 in Knoxville, Tennessee to parents William Henry Hastie Sr. and Roberta Childs.
 He spent his childhood in Tennessee until his family moved to Washington, D.C.
 Hastie graduated from Dunbar High School in Washington, D.C. in 1921 and four years later received his A.B.
 Degree from Amherst College in Massachusetts.

 Following graduation Hastie was offered fellowships for graduate work at Oxford University and the University of Paris.
 Hastie decided instead to accept a job at New Jersey’s Bordentown Manual School where he was on the faculty until 1927, when he entered Harvard University Law School.